aldryn/aldryn-docs/docs/how-to/create_site.rst

 #################

 ..
 ATTENTION::
-   You'll need an Aldryn account before start!
+   You'll need an Aldryn account before you start.

 Login to the `Aldryn Control Panel <https://control.aldryn.com/control/>`_.